-When school officials anticipate a referral for expulsion, including referrals requesting emergency assignment pursuant to the CPS SCC, the following apply:
+When school officials anticipate a referral for expulsion, including referrals requesting emergency placement pursuant to the CPS SCC, the following apply:

-School must provide written notice to the parent/guardian or surrogate parent of the request for an expulsion hearing and the date of an Individualized Education Program (IEP) Manifestation Determination Review (MDR) meeting, which must be held within 10 school days of the date of the decision to request the expulsion hearing.
-School must also provide parent/guardian/surrogate parent with a written copy of the Notice of Procedural Safeguards.

-2. The IEP team must:

-- A. Determine whether the misconduct is related to the student's disability by reviewing all current and relevant information, including evaluation and diagnostic results, information from the parent/guardian, observations of the student, and the student's IEP.
-The behavior is a manifestation of the student's disability if: - 1) the conduct in question was caused by the student's disability or has a direct and substantial relationship to the student's disability; and/or - 2) the conduct in question was the direct result of the school's failure to implement the student's IEP. - B. Review, and revise if necessary, the student's existing behavior intervention plan or develop a functional behavior assessment and behavior intervention plan (FBA/BIP) to address the misconduct.
+- 1. School must provide written notice to the parent/guardian or surrogate parent of the request for an expulsion hearing and the date of a Manifestation Determination Review (MDR) meeting, which must be held within 10 school days of the date of the decision to request the expulsion hearing or emergency placement.
+School must also provide parent/guardian/surrogate parent with a written copy of the Notice of Procedural Safeguards-Illinois State Board of Education's Notice of Procedural Safeguards for Parents/Guardians of Students with Disabilities. - 2.
+At the MDR, Tthe IEP/504 team must: - A. Determine whether the misconduct is a manifestation of the student's disability by reviewing all current and relevant information in the student's file, including the student's IEP/504 Plan, evaluation and diagnostic results, information from the parent/guardian, and teacher/staff observations of the student, and the student's IEP.
+The behavior is a manifestation of the student's disability if the team finds either or both of the following: - 1) the conduct in question was caused by the student's disability or has a direct and substantial relationship to the student's disability; and/or - 2) the conduct in question was the direct result of the school's failure to implement the student's IEP/504 Plan (which includes if the student did not consistently receive all services/supports in their IEP/504 Plan) - B. Review, and revise if necessary, the student's existing behavior intervention plan (BIP) or develop a functional behavior assessment (FBA/BIP) and BIP to address the misconduct behavior.
 The behavior intervention plan must address the misconduct for which the student is being disciplined.

-If the student's behavior is not a manifestation of the disability, school officials may apply the SCC, taking into consideration the student's special education and disciplinary records.
-In no event, however, may the student be suspended for more than 10 consecutive or cumulative school days in a school year without providing appropriate educational services.
+If the behavior is not a manifestation of the student's disability, school officials may apply the SCC, taking into consideration the student's special education and disciplinary records.
+In no event, however, may the student be suspended for more than 10 consecutive or cumulative school days in a school year without providing appropriate educational services to the extent they would for students without disabilities, but must continue to provide the student with educational services per their IEP/504 Plan if the removal exceeds 10 school days in one school year.
+Students with disabilities, even if expelled, must be provided with an appropriate education in an alternative educational setting.

-If the student's behavior is a manifestation of the disability, a disciplinary change in placement (expulsion) cannot occur.
+If the behavior is a manifestation of the student's disability, a disciplinary change in placement (e.g., expulsion) cannot occur.
 Students with disabilities, even if expelled, must be provided with an appropriate education in an alternative educational setting.